sleeyax/stremio-addons/packages/addons/watchcartoononline/README.md

 # watchcartoononline

-Watch HD and SD cartoons from thewatchcartoononline.tv
+Watch HD and SD cartoons from www.wcofun.com